Akshaj-sys/HomeLab-setup/README.md

 **Objective**

-To build a local, controlled cybersecurity lab environment using VirtualBox, Ubuntu, and Kali Linux.
-This lab enables safe, hands-on learning of real-world attack and defense techniques, including network scanning, firewall configuration, and traffic analysis using industry-standard tools.
+Set up a local cybersecurity lab with VirtualBox, Ubuntu, and Kali Linux.
+This safe environment enables hands-on learning of real-world attack and defense techniques, such as network scanning, firewall configuration, and traffic analysis with industry-standard tools.

 **Skills Learned**

 - Practising Virtualisation by installing Virtual box and setting up Ubuntu and Kali Linux VMs on it
-- Basic Linux system Hardening by upgrading, updating and cleaning the system
+- Basic Linux system hardening by upgrading, updating and cleaning the system
-- Networking concepts by Running simulated attacks using Nmap, using UFW (Uncomplicated Firewall) to configure firewall rules, analysing network traffic using Wireshark
+- Learn networking by running simulated attacks with Nmap.
+Using UFW (Uncomplicated Firewall) to set firewall rules.
+Analyze network traffic using Wireshark
 - Linux command line basics

 **Tools Used**